 Choose the Right Size and Style:

 When selecting steel toe boots, make sure you choose the right size and style that fits your foot comfortably.
-Avoid boots that are too tight or too loose, as they can increase your risk of foot problems, including plantar fasciitis.
+Avoid boots that are too tight or too loose because they can increase your risk of foot problems for plantar fasciitis.
 Also, consider boots that have good arch support and cushioning to reduce the impact on your feet.

 Wear Proper Socks: